Rules which enforce a specific coding style.

 Priority: Medium Low (4)

-Methods that return boolean results should be named as predicate statements to denote this.
-I.e, ‘isReady()’, ‘hasValues()’, ‘canCommit()’, ‘willFail()’, etc. Avoid the use of the ‘get’ prefix for these methods.
+Methods that return boolean or Boolean results should be named as predicate statements to denote this.
+I.e., ‘isReady()’, ‘hasValues()’, ‘canCommit()’, ‘willFail()’, etc. Avoid the use of the ‘get’ prefix for these methods.

 This rule is defined by the following XPath expression: